-The State of the Union is an address which provides the current administration’s plans for legislation and view of the current state of the nation.
+The State of the Union (SOTU) is an address which provides the current administration’s plans for legislation and view of the current state of the nation.
 The most recent SOTU address was on February 5, 2019.
-Betting on the State of the Union has become an active category to political betting markets as the event is typically an annual event.
-In fact, State of the Union betting odds and betting lines have become evermore popular with the advancement of technology.
+Betting on the State of the Union has become an active category for political betting markets, as the event is typically an annual affair.
+In fact, State of the Union betting odds and betting lines have become ever more popular with the advancement of technology.

 Historically, Presidents were never required to deliver the address in person.
-In fact, many simply wrote their address and did not make the trek to the Capitol to give their speeches.
+In fact, many simply wrote their addresses and did not make the trek to the Capitol to give their speeches.
 Such Presidents employing this tack included:

 |50% Max $250||Visit Site||Review|

 There are typically multiple betting lines available for the SOTU address.
 Around every New Year, SOTU odds are posted by sportsbooks looking to provide political betting lines.
 Once those odds are posted, we will share them here.